Ananda Sambada

 She left a beautiful poem in French, riming as “please, do not cry about me…”, which I still did for a long time…

-Sri Misra Purandara Prabhuji
+Sri Misra Purandara das Prabhuji

 Srila Gour Govinda Swami holding Sri Misra Purandar prabhu’s arm in Nakuru, Kenya in January 1995